pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/ECE454/2016-11-27-threads-and-parallel-programming.md

 ## Data Parallelism

-- Processors do the same thing on different data
+Processors do the same thing on different data.

 - __Regular__: linear indexing
 	- All arrays accessed through linear expressions of loop indices, known at compile time
 - __Irregular__: non-linear indexing
 	- Some arrays accessed through non-linear expressions of loop indices, some only known at runtime
 	- Difficult for parallelism based on _data distribution_
 	- Not difficult for parallelism based on _iteration distribution_
-- v.s. __Task Parallelism__
-	- Processors do different tasks

 ### Matrix Multiplication (Regular)